Airbnb home

 4. the occupants of the units directly neighbouring the premises and the Owners Corporation (or community association) be informed that the premises is being used for short-term rentals.

-These are just some of the main obligations that should be met, but a host must ensure they have read and understand the requirements under the Code.
+These are some of the main obligations however, a host must ensure they have read and understand the Code’s requirements.

-The NSW Department of Planning and Environment has developed a short-term rental accommodation register that requires all properties being used for short-term rentals to be registered via the online planning portal.
+The NSW Department of Planning and Environment has developed a short-term rental accommodation register.
+All properties being used for short-term rentals must be registered via the online planning portal.

 An associated fee of $65 is payable upon initial registration of your premises, with an annual renewal fee of $25.
-Registration is required to confirm compliance with the short-term rental fire safety standards as set out in the Environmental Planning and Assessment (Development Certification and Fire Safety) Regulation 2021 (NSW) (the Fire Safety Regulations).
+Registration is required to confirm compliance with the short-term rental fire safety standards.
+These are set out in the Environmental Planning and Assessment (Development Certification and Fire Safety) Regulation 2021 (NSW) (the Fire Safety Regulations).

-The objective of the Fire Safety Regulations is to provide for the safety of guests in short-term rentals who may be less familiar with the premises.
-Accordingly, there are regulations in relation to smoke and heat alarms, egress doors, portable fire extinguishers, fire blankets and evacuation diagrams.
+The Fire Safety Regulations provide for the safety of guests who may be less familiar with the premises.
+There are regulations related to smoke and heat alarms, egress doors, portable fire extinguishers, fire blankets and evacuation diagrams.
 These requirements should be upheld by the host prior to registering on the short-term rental accommodation register and listing the property for rent.

 Be aware of by-laws